RealTelefonmast/OfficialTiberiumRim/.github/ISSUE_TEMPLATE/bug-report--tiberiumrim-mod-.md

 ### **Expected behavior**
-A clear and concise description of what you expected to happen.
+- [ ] A clear and concise description of what you expected to happen.
+- [ ] Maybe a second thing that should happen

 ### **Actual behavior**
 What happened instead.